 Those moments in the heat of battle when we feel the other team has intentionally wronged us and gotten away with it, we are tempted to avenge our teammate.
 What typically happens is we are caught, and our team is penalized.
 Then we are left with the frustration of our injustice and then our attempt at vengeance that failed.
 There is a better way.
 When we have been wronged, we should appeal to a higher power.
 An attempt to get revenge ourselves puts us in the role of playing God.
 We should leave vengeance in His hands and focus on living our lives.
 Have you surrendered your desire for revenge to God?

 May 17 STAYING POWER

-It occasionally happens that a star athlete has some kind of personal tragedy, whether it be a divorce or the death of a family member.
+It occasionally happens that a star athlete has some personal tragedy, whether it be a divorce or a family member’s death.
 Many times they never seem to recover, and their careers go downhill.

-What happened to them had no effect on their physical ability but has a profound impact on their mental and emotional ability.
+What happened to them did not affect their physical ability but profoundly impacted their mental and emotional ability.
 This tragedy impacts their whole life.
 No one is exempt from tragedy.
 But God promises that if we will cast our burdens on Him and live according to His principles, He will help us get through the tough times.
 Now is the time to put your trust in Him before tragedy strikes.
 Are you trusting Him today?

 1 Samuel 20:1-21:15